My Government-Issued Girlfriend Can't Be This Cute!

 Asagiri rearranged snacks on her tray.
 A huge popcorn bucket sat snug in its slot, while various other junk food piled on top of each other.
 One lone, savory-looking hot dog already topped with condiments caught my eye.

 Her hands reached with a napkin and grabbed the hot dog.
-With a quick snap, she split it in two and offered me half.
+With a clean snap, she split it in two and offered me half.

 "Here," she gingerly said.
 "I remembered how much you liked those octopus sausages I made.
 This is probably even better."

-Under dim light Asagiri radiated newfound, angelic energy that dwindled her usual radioactivity.
-I almost forgot about the hotdog.
+Under dim light, Asagiri radiated newfound, angelic energy that dwindled her usual radioactivity.
+A bashful smile on her face almost made me forget about the hotdog.

 "Well?
-You want it or not?" she said.
+You want it or not?" she bluntly said.

-"Oh, yeah!"
+"Oh, y-yeah!"
 I reached for the meal I paid for, but it felt like a gift from Heaven.

-Our room darkened and commercials ceased.
-Intro credits rolled ahead of us as Asagiri took a sloppy bite of her food.
+Our theater room darkened and commercials ceased.
+Intro credits rolled ahead of us as Asagiri took a sloppy bite of her hot dog.

 I looked at her right hand resting on my armrest.
-Something about her small features tantalized me more than ever, and my own hand slowly crept towards hers.
+Something about her feminine appeal tantalized me more than ever, and my own hand slowly crept towards hers.
 Darkness made judging distance hard, but as I hovered over her, Asagiri's hand flipped and slid her fingers between mine.

 "H-Huh?"
 I stammered.

-"Don't be such a virgin," she said with a hint of bashfulness.
+"Don't be such a virgin," she said with a hint of embarrassment.
 "I'm just paying you back for the snacks."

-Asagiri's fingers further interwove into my hand as we fully linked.
-My heart pounded so fast I worried she'd feel reverberations, but then: a calm.
+Asagiri's fingers further interwove into my left hand as we fully linked.
+My pounding heart felt like it was gonna burst out of my chest, but then: a calm.

-In that dark room, the surrealness of holding someone dawned on me—someone that saved me; a hand full of genuine care and warmth.
-For almost a decade I've felt nothing but voids inside, ever since that fateful day by the bridge.
-But now, I think I was truly ready to move on.
+In that dark room, the surrealness of holding someone dawned on me—someone that saved me—a hand full of genuine care and warmth.
+For almost a decade I'd felt nothing but voids inside me, ever since that fateful day on the bridge.
+But now, I think I was ready to move on from my painful past.

 Our hands fiddled and played with each other, eager to explore one another.